Built in Holland by the Fokker Aircraft Company, this short-range turboprop airliner, called ‘Friendship F-27’ was extremely popular worldwide.

 However, in air-to-air dogfights against the much lighter and more agile MiG-21, it was out-manoeuvred by its Soviet ballerina-like opponent.

 Equipped with just Sparrow and Sidewinder missiles, which did not help very much at closer-range combat, its lack of a gun was its Achilles heel.

-This Special Performance jumbo was introduced in 1978 in a makeshift response to the advent of the trijets, namely Lockheed Tristar and the DC-10.
+It was Boeing’s stubby B747-SP.
+This Special Performance jumbo was introduced in 1978 in a makeshift response to the advent of the trijets, namely the Lockheed Tristar and the DC-10.
 It was 48 feet shorter than a regular 747.

 Among the airline operators were Saudi Arabian, Iran Air and South African Airways.
 The last Iran Air 747SP was retired on 23 September 2014.

 In 1986, I had the privilege of flying in this aircraft from HKG to SFO and back via operator Pan Am.
 I cannot recall anything special in the flight experience : of course, I did make it back to tell the story.

 My first and only visit to Pulau Tioman, was in 1990.
 In the twinkling of an eye, a quarter of a century had flown by.
 The Twin Otter of Pelangi Airways (photo) that my wife and I took from Singapore Seletar Airport to the island resort could seat probably 20 people, but on that trip there were only 8 passengers.

 When we boarded, we saw each seat had a straw fan, and a tetrapak packet drink.
 Enroute to Tioman, the pilot recognized a friend in the cabin, chatted and then invited him to take over the controls — just to try out !!
 Some unexpected thrill that was!